ClojureBridge/tones/curriculum/01-piano-chords.md

   (piano 55)
   (piano 52))
 ```

 At the last line of the function, she evaluated it.
-Then, wrote another line to use this function.
+Then, wrote another line of code to use this function.

 ```clojure
 ;; usage